Gabisonfire/SteamDock/readme.md

  - *Don't show settings page*: Check this box to skip the settings screen on startup.
 It will still be accessible from the context menu on the tray icon.
  - *Run when Windows starts*: Will set the registry to auto launch on startup.
  - *Download missing icons*: Will attempt to download icons from Steam's cdn.
+ - *Hide "Random" button*: Hide the random button at the bottom of the launcher.
  - *Launch Toggle*: This is the key combination to show/hide the Launcher screen.
  - *Background & Opacity*: You can set your own background and opacity here.
  - *Launch*: Fire this when you are ready!
 The first run may take a while depending on how many games you have since it will have to dowload the icons.